Code-Institute-Submissions/battleship-26/README.md

 though I have added a ValueError which does not print the message when typing something different.
 I could not fix.
 * There were many lines of code not in place as the code would not run so I had to fix the layout of the code to make sure there were not any code out of place.
 * when you start the game and try and hit a ship the computer board is above the text which I could not move when starting the game.
+* I realise since there are no error messages the game may come across as confusing and not user friendly.
   ![Python Errors](images/errors_code.jpg)